Skip links

 Storing and Making High-Protein Overnight Oats Ahead

-In the refrigerator, I usually keep these oats in individual jars or small containers with tight lids so the flavor stays clean and the texture doesn’t dry out.
-They tend to be at their best in the first couple of days, but the oats do keep soaking up liquid over time, so the mixture can turn a bit softer and more pudding-like as the days go on.
+In the refrigerator, I usually keep these oats in individual jars with tight lids so the flavor stays clean and the texture doesn’t dry out.
+They are best in the first couple of days, though they do soften slightly over time as they continue absorbing liquid.

 The Small Detail That Makes High-Protein Overnight Oats Work